jconnelly/Blockchain/README.md

 Bob is finally glad that there is a way to quickly address these annoying IRS and warranty company calls.
 He is able to copy the phone number of the company that calls him, open up a webpage on his computer or smart phone, and simply add the number and forget about it.
 He knows that when he adds the number to system that it will automatically generate a letter and send it to the correct department at the FTC.
 When he is particularly upset with the company that called him, he can easily go into the detailed information page and add more information to help the FTC identify where these calls are coming from and who they are going to, all without Bob giving out any of his personal information.
 Sometimes when he has time, he looks at the other numbers to see if his other restorer friends has entered in a phone number that he has gotten as well, and how many times it has been logged.

 #### Functional Requirements
+* The main page of the application will show a small handful of components
 * Quickly add just a phone number to the list of phone numbers in the system.
 * Add in a more detail phone call information link for further information input.
 * Show detail information page, including: Phone number, time of phone call, type of phone call received, and a method(button/link) of adding the information to the list of other numbers.